In the second reading, Saint Paul realizes—

 Here’s the challenge for us:

-Do we have to be behind bars before we experience this?
+Do you and I have to be behind bars before we experience this?

 before we can know this gratitude and peace in the Lord?